squeaky-pl/pystacia/doc/source/image.rst

 Reading single pixels
 ---------------------

-To access pixel data anywhere in the image you cen use :meth:`pystacia.image.Image.get_pixel` passing it x and y coordinates.
+To access pixel data anywhere in the image you can use :meth:`pystacia.image.Image.get_pixel` passing it x and y coordinates.